Ransom deadline passes for Ukrainian reporter held in Syria

 Anhar Kochneva, who had been reporting for Russian media outlets in Syria, was taken hostage in October near Homs.

-"Her kidnappers, allegedly members of the Free Syrian Army (FSA), have threatened to kill her tomorrow, December 13 2012, if their demand for $50 million is not paid," a statement from the Paris-based RSF and three other groups said ahead of the deadline on Wednesday.
+"Her kidnappers, allegedly members of the Free Syrian Army (FSA), have threatened to kill her tomorrow, December 13 2012, if their demand for $50 million (31 million pounds) is not paid," a statement from the Paris-based RSF and three other groups said ahead of the deadline on Wednesday.

 The groups called on the new Syrian National Coalition, which has close ties with the rebel FSA, to secure the release of the reporter immediately.